 Bob Faust works as a multifaceted designer for both commercial enterprises, museums, and artists.
 His videography for Power Goes, created in collaboration with Liviu Pasare, begins with iconic photographs of Johnson, a famously fierce politician, at his most fearsome.

 The Johnson Treatment appears near the beginning of Power Goes.
 It features longtime member of The Seldoms Christina Gonzalez-Gillett merging gestures from Johnson with a rather surreal dialogue about haircuts.
 The projection is shown against a backdrop of chairs that figure importantly later in the work.
-It makes for a strange, disorienting display of power: all at once she holds the spotlight but is overwhelmed by the media surrounding her.
+It makes for a strange, disorienting display of power (click, or watch below): all at once she holds the spotlight but is overwhelmed by the media surrounding her.
 She throws her fist down and points to the sky.
 She sizes the crowd up before her, but in turn stands exposed before them.
 To my eyes, there is a kind of tug of war between dancer in the present and almost-ghostly photographs from the past.
 She seizes history and wields power, but there are moments too when history and power seem to wield her as their instrument.

 If Faust and Pasare bring out the public persona of Johnson as pugnacious politician, then one example of the sound design for Power Goes by Mikhail Fiksel demonstrates the softer dimensions of how a figure such as LBJ wielded power: as a master storyteller.